Start in the north or the south?

 Although driving cars isn't really an option, foreigners can get usually away with driving scooters in Vietnam without a Vietnamese license (technically, you are supposed to have one).

 Before hitting the streets on two wheels, make sure you've got what it takes to contend in the famously congested roundabouts of Saigon or Hanoi.
-Even crossing the street on foot can be a challenge.
+Even crossing the street on foot can be a daunting challenge.
 Scooters are a great way to reach the sights in smaller places such as the sand dunes in Mui Ne.
-Lots of intrepid travelers even opt to drive motorbikes between Saigon and Hanoi (you can sell it back to someone planning to drive the other way).
+Many intrepid travelers even opt to drive motorbikes between Saigon and Hanoi to see the country at their own pace.
+Agencies help you sell it back to someone planning to drive the other way.

 Driving in Asia can be challenging, but driving in Vietnam takes the "excitement" to a whole new level!